The Z6 Environmental Program: Plant Prefab’s Guidelines for Sustainable Design & Construction

 The LEED Program, which stands for Leadership in Environmental and Energy Design, is more comprehensive than Energy Star and covers water and resource conservation, in addition to energy and indoor air quality.

-LivingHomes’ first home was the first home (ever) to achieve LEED Platinum, LEED’s highest level of certification.
+Our first LivingHome was the first home (ever) to achieve LEED Platinum, LEED’s highest level of certification.
 Since then, twenty-seven LivingHomes have been certified LEED Platinum and five more LEED Gold, making us one of the most experienced designers of homes at the highest level of LEED certification.

-The following are details about each Z6 goal, general strategies we use to achieve each goal, and case study information about the LivingHome C6, one of our Standard LivingHomes.
+The following are details about each Z6 goal, general strategies we use to achieve each goal, and case study information about the LivingHome 6, one of our most popular LivingHomes.

 Goal: Very low energy requirements that are completely satisfied from renewable sources.
 Reduce energy use as much as possible and produce all power needs from renewable resources.